Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 Bibury

-On you final day in the Cotswolds, head to the quaint village of Bibury in Gloucestershire.
+On your final day in the Cotswolds, make your way to the charming village of Bibury in Gloucestershire.

 Burford

-Finally, we headed to the Cotswold Wildlife Park in Burford.
-As well as over 260 animals, this park has landscaped gardens, a playground, a zoo, and a train.
-It’s a fun place to take kids, or to go without!
+To wrap up our trip, we visited the Cotswold Wildlife Park in Burford.
+Home to over 260 animal species, the park offers beautifully landscaped gardens, a large playground, a zoo, and a train.

 Other family-friendly things to do in the Cotswolds

-Of course, even with 5 days you are not going to see everywhere in the Cotswolds.
-We focused most of our days out in the north Cotswolds visiting the smaller towns and villages.
-However, you could swap one of these days for a visit to Stratford-upon-Avon or Bath.
+Of course, even with five days you won’t be able to see everything the Cotswolds has to offer.
+We focused most of our time out in the northern Cotswolds, exploring its charming towns and villages .
+However, you could easily swap one of these days for a visit to nearby Stratford-upon-Avon or Bath.

-If you enjoy spending time on the water, the Cotswold Water Park is an enormous wetlands area of over 180 lakes.
-It’s ideal if you want to try out water activities, such as paddleboarding, canoeing, swimming, and wakeboarding.
-It’s also a wonderful destination if you enjoy walking, cycling, and nature.
+For those who enjoy spending time on the water, the Cotswold Water Park is a must-visit.
+This vast wetlands area spans over 180 lakes and is perfect for water activities, such as paddleboarding, canoeing, swimming, and wakeboarding.
+It’s also a wonderful spot for walking, cycling, and birdwatching, making it a great destination for nature lovers.

-If you’re heading to the Cotswolds with younger children, I highly recommend a visit to the Cotswold Farm Park.
-Children will love the array of farmyard animals, the play equipment, and tractor rides.
-For history lovers, you may also want to include Sudeley Castle or Sezincote House in your itinerary.
+If you’re travelling with younger children, I highly recommend a visit to the Cotswold Farm Park.
+Kids will interacting with the farm animals, enjoying the play areas, and taking tractor rides.

 Travel Guides for the Cotswolds